Article

 • Test.
 The UX designer conducts user testing sessions to gather feedback on the prototypes.
 Users are invited to interact with the designs and provide insights on their usability, effectiveness, and satisfaction.
 This feedback helps the designer refine and iterate on the design to enhance the user experience.

-Here's an example of screens we offered for A/B testing when designing Prift.
-We had two possible designs for a dashboard page that is supposed to help users make important financial decisions, so of course we wanted to hear from them.
+Here's an example of the screens we offered for A/B testing when designing Prift.
+We had two possible designs for a dashboard page that is supposed to help users make important financial decisions, so of course, we wanted to hear from them.
 Users preferred the second option, and we went with it.

 Prift A/B testing